griffithlab/civic-docs/docs/model/molecular_profiles/overview.rst

        'Weisberg et al., 2007, Nat.
 Rev. Cancer') are pulled from the PubMed database at the time of submission, and are not editable.
      - CIViC (PubMed)
-   * - CIViC Actionability Score
+   * - Molecular Profile Score
-     - The CIViC Actionability Score assesses the quality and quantity of evidence submitted for each molecular profile.
-The CIViC Actionability Score is calculated by adding all Evidence Item Scores for each variant.
+     - The Molecular Profile Score assesses the quality and quantity of evidence submitted for each molecular profile.
+The Molecular Profile Score is calculated by adding all Evidence Item Scores for each variant.
 The Evidence Item Score is calculated by multiplying the evidence level (A=10 points, B=5 points, C=3 points, D=1 point, E=0.25 points) by the evidence rating (Each Star = 1 point).